feiskyer/kubernetes/docs/hyperstack/deploy.md

 * [Puppet](https://github.com/puppetlabs/puppetlabs-openstack)
 * And so on

-Choose any tool you like to deploy a new OpenStack, or you can just use existing  OpenStack environment.
+Choose any tool you like to deploy a new OpenStack cluster, or you can just re-use your existing OpenStack environment.

+Don't forget to deploy neutron L2 agent and ceph client for kubernetes nodes.

 ## Deploy Kubernetes